 Welcome to the University of Colorado!
 CU's four campuses succeed in transforming Colorado's communities and the nation through the efforts of an amazingly diverse workforce.
-University of Colorado Post-Doctoral Fellows are key to fulfilling the university's mission to be one of the greatest university systems in the world, an engine of leading-edge teaching, discovery, and inclusivity.
+University of Colorado Post-Doctoral Fellows are key to fulfilling the university's mission to be one of the greatest university systems in the world, an engine of leading-edge teaching, discovery and inclusivity.

 Employee Services strives to make CU's workforce stronger, healthier and more secure.
-That's why we offer a comprehensive benefits package to support your health, wellness and retirement goals.
-This benefits package is an important part of your total compensation.
+That is why we offer a comprehensive benefits package to support your health, wellness and retirement goals.
+This benefit package is an important part of your total compensation.
+Use the total compensation calculator online to understand your total compensation.
 It provides choice and value to meet the needs of CU's diverse workforce.
 With that choice comes a lot of information that may feel overwhelming.
 We have tools and resources to help you make the best choices for you and your family.